 In comparison, Western Australia employed 10.2% in Retail Trade; 9.5% in Construction and 4.8% in Transport, Postal and Warehousing.

 The major differences between the jobs held by local workers of the Grow South East (South East Metropolitan Region) and Western Australia were:

-- A larger percentage of local workers employed in Transport, Postal and Warehousing (10.0% compared to 4.6%)
+- A larger percentage of local workers employed in the field of Transport, Postal and Warehousing (10.0% compared to 4.8%)

-- A larger percentage of local workers employed in Wholesale Trade (4.6% compared to 2.6%)
+- A smaller percentage of local workers employed in the field of Mining (3.1% compared to 7.1%)

-- A smaller percentage of local workers employed in Mining (3.4% compared to 7.2%)
+- A larger percentage of local workers employed in the field of Wholesale Trade (6.0% compared to 3.0%)

-- A smaller percentage of local workers employed in Health Care and Social Assistance (9.4% compared to 12.3%)
+- A smaller percentage of local workers employed in the field of Health Care and Social Assistance (8.5% compared to 11.2%)

 The number of local workers in the Grow South East (South East Metropolitan Region) increased by increased by 20,558 between 2013/14 and 2018/19.